 The more you keep connected with someone via Facebook, the higher up on the News Feed their posts will be.
 Likewise, the more popular something is on Facebook in general, the higher up on your News Feed it will be.
 A status update with many comments and “likes”, for example, will rate higher than a status update with few comments or “likes”.

-Your Facebook Timeline also includes all Facebook activity that your friends have tagged you in.
+Your Facebook profile page shows your basic information, from your employer to your birth date.
+It also includes the Timeline, which allows you to see your history on Facebook.
+The Timeline contains all of your Facebook status updates in reverse chronological order, including all Facebook activity that your friends have tagged you in.
 By going into the “Timeline” and “Tagging” sections of your privacy settings, you are able to monitor and approve what goes on your Timeline.

-As with the News Feed, the Timeline includes a Publisher.
+5. Publisher – As with the News Feed, the Timeline includes a Publisher.
 Anything you post here goes onto your Timeline below and into your News Feed, and can be viewed by others in accordance with your privacy settings.
 If you are on a friend’s profile, this Publisher allows you to post directly onto their Timeline.

 And those are some of the options on the common pages of Facebook!